 Here is the diagram of such a bearing.
 The bottom shape allows it to come close to the axle box and thus be virtually invisible.
 The electrical connection will be made from the top.

 I cut 5 mm wide strips into 0.2 mm thick brass sheet.
-Every 8 mm (it could have been less), I “stamped” a conical shape, thanks to a pin axle and a matrix formed of a steel plate first drilled with a ø 1,5 mm cylindrical hole whose entrance was flared with a diamond mill bit, to reach approximately a diameter of 2 mm.
-The conical stamp must be large enough not to float in the bogie housing (to be correctly centered), but not too much to be able to tack properly.
+Every 8 mm (it could have been less), I “stamped” a conical shape, thanks to a pin axle and a matrix formed of a steel plate first drilled with a ø 1.5 mm cylindrical hole whose entrance was flared with a diamond mill bit, to reach approximately a diameter of 2 mm.
+The conical stamp must be large enough not to float in the bogie housing (to be correctly centred), but not too much to be able to tack properly.

 Then the strip is cut into sections according to the diagram, each bearing is shaped, tinned on top…